-The \$6.32 rate for fiscal year 1974 is decreased by \$.07 to allow for interest earnings on the trust fund, and increased by \$.05 to provide a margin for contingencies.
-If all assumptions as to fiscal year 1974 were to be exactly met, the margin for contingencies would be sufficient to reduce the unfunded liability for incurred but unpaid services by approximately \$25 million.
+The \$6.77 rate for fiscal year 1975 is decreased by \$.12 to allow for interest earnings on the trust fund, and increased by \$.05 to provide a margin for contingencies resulting in an adequate actuarial rate of \$6.70.
+If all assumptions as to fiscal year 1974 were to be exactly met, the margin for contingencies would be sufficient to reduce the unfunded liability for incurred but unpaid services for the aged by approximately \$25 million.